ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 step value.
 Well, that might not actually be the most common, but it sounds cooler if I put it like that.
 If you have a negative value when it should be positive (or a positive value when it should be negative), your robot will never move along the spline.
-Pathfinder won't throw any exceptions if this is the case, so it can be challenging to debug.
+Zenfinder won't throw any exceptions if this is the case, so it can be challenging to debug.
 Make sure your step value is approaching the same infinity as the rest of your points.